privatenumber/vue-frag/README.md

 - **⚡️ Directives** Supports `v-if`, `v-for`, and `v-html`!
 - **🐥 Tiny** Only `816 B`!

+For a detailed explanation, checkout the [FAQ](#when-would-i-want-to-return-multiple-root-nodes) below.

 ## 🚀 Install
 ```sh
 npm i vue-frag